sciZer0/7/v/README.md

 On the Solana blockchain, accounts are much like files with additional features.

-Accounts store states of accounts — i.e. store their own states.
+Accounts store their own states, incl. balances.

 Accounts are held in validator memory and pay "rent" to stay there.